morphism-org/morphism/README.md

 ### @morphism/fp

-A faithful re-export of `fp-ts` that uses declaration merging to allow access to both a type, _and_ all methods on that type, using only a single import statement.
+A faithful re-export of `fp-ts` that uses declaration merging to allow access to both a type _and_ all methods on that type, and with only a single import.

 For more information and examples, checkout that project's [readme](https://github.com/morphism-org/morphism/tree/master/packages/fp).